 - Burning of the skin

 This procedure may not be appropriate for patients with cardiovascular problems.
-Be sure and discuss radiofrequency ablation with your consultant before investigating this procedure.
+Be sure and discuss radiofrequency ablation with your Consultant Cardiovascular Surgeon before investigating this procedure.

 |Initial consultation||from £180|

 |Diagnostics||If needed to determine treatment plan|